 Reactions are chosen once all Actions and targets have been selected.
 Actions are resolved simultaneously; an entity that suffers enough damage to be defeated is still able to complete their Action.
 For expediency's sake it is acceptable for all entities to simultaneously select Actions and targets.
 However, if there is disagreement over selection order (for instance two entities are stuck waiting on each other to choose first), selections should be made in order of Initiative (including any resolutions already applied to entities that had the same Initiative values).
 The same rules apply to order of Reaction selection.

 Once all Actions and Reactions are resolved, if there are any Passengers remaining, all Boarding entities remain in their current location.
 However, if all Passengers fled and/or are defeated, each Boarding entity may choose to become a Passenger of the new Vehicle (at no additional Move cost) or remain in their current location.
-At the end of the scenario, such captured Vehicles may only be kept if a PC is willing and able to pay the Asset cost (to house and maintain the Vehicle).
+At the end of the scenario, such captured Vehicles may generally only be kept if a PC is willing and able to pay the Asset cost (to house and maintain the Vehicle).
 If the DM overrides this, the PCs should be prevented from selling the Vehicle until their expected Asset total has caught up with the new acquisition.